subquery/documentation/docs/subquery_network/testnet/consumers/become-consumer.md

 ## Introduction

-Welcome to the **step-by-step guide to becoming a Consumer.** This guide explains what is a consumer and includes the necessary steps to become one.

-It also gives you an insight into what benefits you can avail as a consumer.
+Welcome to the **step-by-step guide to becoming a Consumer.** This guide explains what a consumer is and includes the necessary steps to become one.
+It also gives you an insight the benefits of becoming a consumer.

 Before you begin exploring further, visit [Frontier](https://frontier.subquery.network/explorer) - SubQuery’s Testnet.
 This guide takes this testnet into account.

-## Why to Become a Consumer?
+## Why Become a Consumer?

-As a [consumer](../../consumers.md), you can get indexed data by determining a specific rate (in SQT).
-In return, you can test and query the data quickly for your dApps and save your time.
+As a [consumer](../../consumers.md), you can get indexed data by entering into an agreement with an Indexer.
+In return, you can query the data you need quickly for your dApps, thereby saving you time figuring out how to get blockchain data yourself.

 **Begin your journey as a consumer by creating an offer.
 Follow any of these two methods:**